Skip to content

 Key Default Description

-descr Processor Description of this processor, may be an oid or plain string.
-Helpful values {{ $index }} and {{$count}}
+descr Processor The description of this processor.
+It is an OID or a plain string.
+The values {{ $index }} and {{$count}} are useful

-index {{ $index }} The index of this sensor, defaults to the index of the oid.
+index {{ $index }} The index of this sensor.
+The default is the index of the OID

 Accessing values within yaml:

-{{ $index }} The index after the given oid
+{{ $index }} The index after the given OID

-{{ $count }} The count of entries (starting with 1)
+{{ $count }} The count of the entries.
+It starts at 1

-{{ $oid }} Any oid in the table or pre-fetched
+{{ $oid }} Any OID in the table or from an earlier fetch

 Custom Processor Discovery and Polling